YASSIN974/kaelde/README.md

 3. Run `gradlew assemble` or `./gradlew assemble` on Unix
 4. After successful build, the runtime jar and modules will be placed in `deploy` directory.

-If you want to run Kyoko from IDE - remember to execute Gradle `assemble` task on every build, set working directory to `<project root>/deploy` and run it from `Kyoko.jar`.
+If you want to run Kyoko from IDE - remember to execute Gradle `assemble` task on every build, set working directory to `<project root>/deploy` (otherwise bot will not respond to any commands because no modules will be loaded) and run it from `Kyoko.jar`.
 [Look here for example](http://i.imgur.com/EMWG6Ve.png)

 ### Links